godarklight/concorde/ReadmeConcorde-jbsim.txt

 Sounds
 ------
-- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true.
+- for voice callouts, set /sim/sound/voices/enabled to true.
 - to disable text display of callouts, press "shift-F12" (saved on exit in aircraft-data).

 Frame rate